karthikb351/AutoCaptcha-for-VITacademics/README.md

 5. Click on "Install Now".
 You should get a notification in the top left corner saying the Add-on was install successfully.

-6. Visit the and of academics.vit.ac.in pages and the captcha should be auto-filled for you.
+6. Visit the any of academics.vit.ac.in pages and the captcha should be auto-filled for you.
 Voila.

 ## Bugs and feature requests